Clouds, weather, and climate

 We participated in the ATOMIC and EUREC4A field campaigns held in early 2020 near the island of Barbados in the Atlantic Ocean to study scattered shallow clouds.

-Xuanyu Chen's postdoctoral work (co-supervised with Juliana Dias and Brandon Holding) examined how clouds responds to small-scale increases in sea surface temperature, which are much more frequent than was appreciated.
-Xuanyu is now using large-eddy simulations to understand the mechanisms driving the cloud response.
+Xuanyu Chen's postdoctoral work (co-supervised with Juliana Dias and Brandon Holding at NOAA's Physical Sciences Lab) examined how clouds responds to small-scale increases in sea surface temperature, which are much more frequent than was appreciated.

 After participating in EUREC4A Ben Fildier (working primarily with Caroline Muller) discovered why radiative cooling peaks so dramatically at the top of the cloud layer even when clouds are rare: